SQL Self Join

 What is Self Join in SQL?

-A self join is a join in which a table is joined with itself (which is also called Unary relationships), specially when the table has a FOREIGN KEY which references its own PRIMARY KEY.
+A self join is a join in which a table is joined with itself (which is also called Unary relationships), especially when the table has a FOREIGN KEY which references its own PRIMARY KEY.
 To join a table itself means that each row of the table is combined with itself and with every other row of the table.

 The self join can be viewed as a join of two copies of the same table.
 The table is not actually copied, but SQL performs the command as though it were.

 The syntax of the command for joining a table to itself is almost same as that for joining two different tables.
-To distinguish the column names from one another, aliases for the actual the table name are used, since both the tables have same name.
+To distinguish the column names from one another, aliases for the actual the table name are used, since both the tables have the same name.
 Table name aliases are defined in the FROM clause of the SELECT statement.
 See the syntax :

 SELECT a.column_name, b.column_name...
 FROM table1 a, table1 b WHERE a.common_filed = b.common_field;